Uninett/daas-apps/genomics/sparkcaller/README.md

 Some useful data, such as the dbSNP and reference files, can be find at the [GSA public FTP server](http://gatkforums.broadinstitute.org/gatk/discussion/1215/how-can-i-access-the-gsa-public-ftp-server).

+### Recommended Spark settings
+SparkCaller uses the driver when merging BAM and VCF files, it is thus also recommended to allocate up to 32 cores to the driver node.

+It is also recommended to set `spark.driver.maxResultSize` to something high, as the result may be large.

+`spark.executor.cores` and `spark.driver.cores` can, respectively, be used to set how many cores to use per tool when distributed to workers, and how many cores to use for sequential work (such as merging).

+`spark.task.cpus` can be used to set how many cores to use per task.
+It is recommended, based on experiments, to set this to about 1/2 of `spark.executor.cores`, but this varies with the dataset.
+At most four tasks should be active at each worker at a time, as otherwise the tasks quickly will begin to interfer with each other when many GATK tools are run on the same worker.

+### How to build this project
+By default SparkCaller is packaged with all the required dependencies (except Spark and Scala) into a single JAR file.
+All the dependencies are handled by Maven, and the package can be built using `mvn clean package`.

+#### Dependencies
+The following dependencies are required, but not provided inside the JAR:
+* spark-core_2.11
+* scala-library 2.11.8

 ### GCAT test results
 * [Illumini 100 bp pe exome 30x](http://www.bioplanet.com/gcat/reports/8098-jbosisorkp/variant-calls/illumina-100bp-pe-exome-30x/sparkbwa-sparkcaller/compare-8088-uxcggxlhzc-7997-cqiyxsnvoq/group-read-depth)